An-Nasr: Summary

 The surah praises Allah for leading numerous people to Islam.
 This surah is also known as "The Victory" as in the victory of Islam as it refers to the conquest of Mecca where Muslims beat the enemies of Islam.

 This surah talks about the very same battle.
 It is said that after this battle people realized the Muslims never lost because Allah was on their side and then many people joined Islam.

 According to Tafsir ibn Kathir, this surah is equal to 1/4 of the Quran.
 This was the last surah to be revealed, only a few months before Muhammad's death.

-The first ayah means that with the help of God the Muslims were victorious.
+The first ayah means that with God's help, the Muslims prevailed.

 The second ayah means that after the battle crowds of people came to accept Islam.

 The third ayah means that God allowed people to join Islam and gave them a second chance no matter how harsh their crimes are, because God is the all-forgiving to humankind.

-Hadith

-This short surah brings the good news to Muhammad concerning the advent of victory, the conquest and peoples' collective acceptance of Islam.
-It instructs him to turn towards God in a devoted adoration and a humble request for his forgiveness.
-The surah also presents the nature and the righteousness of this faith and its ideology - how high humanity ascends to an ideal and brilliant summit unattainable otherwise than by responding to the call of Islam.

-Of the several traditions regarding the revelation of this surah, that of Imam Ahmad, goes as follows: